agn453/HI-TECH-Z80-C/README.md

      The Hi-Tech C implementation of memset() is seriously broken and is almost guaranteed to give trouble in any program which uses it.

-     The implementation simply does not agree with the function declaration.
+     The original implementation simply does not agree with the function declaration.
+It now does.

+         void memset(void s, char c, size_t n)

+     Sets n bytes of memory starting at the location pointed to by s with the character c.

 bios()